 Chanting and recitation practice

 This practice is the daily repetition of Zen chants mainly derived from Buddhist sutras.
 They represent condensed teachings that have been handed down to us, from our lineage, throughout the ages.
 They are a reminder of how to practice correctly and warn against delusive interpretations.
 They can be seen as benchmarks to guide us along the way and compare our state of mind with those that have gone before us on the same path.
 When our experience mirrors that which is written in these texts, we can be assured that we are on the right track.
 We can also gauge in them, how far we still have to go.
-If we can’t understand what is said in the texts, we have perhaps not realized what these writings point to.
+If we can’t understand what is said in the texts, we have perhaps not realized what these sutras point to.
 They spur us on, encourage us to keep going.
 They are motivators.
 Practicing the chants together also holds value as we share this journey with fellow practitioners.
-Ultimately, like every Zen ritual, the recitations are just recitations. complete in themselves, with nothing to add.
+Ultimately, like every Zen ritual, the recitations are just recitations, complete in themselves, with nothing to add.

 At Sesshin, the concentration power or joriki of both, the student and the teacher, is heightened.
 Because of this, dokusan can seem more intense than when experienced during the weekly dokusan.
 It moves to another level, which is another benefit of participating in a sesshin.